Classification of Radar Sets (2)

 transmitting variable pulse patterns and building up a detailed picture of the surveillance area.

 A typical fixed array configuration system could consist of about 2,000 elements per panel, with four

 fixed panels.
 Each array panel can cover 90° in both elevation and azimuth to provide complete

 Operational functions of a Multi-Target Tracking Radar (MTTR) include:

 - long-range search;

-- search information with high data rate for low-flying aircraft;
+- search for information with a high data rate for low-flying aircraft;

-- search information with high resolution of close in air targets;
+- search for information with high-resolution of close in air targets;

 - automatic position and height information;

 - simultaneous tracking of a lot of aircraft targets;